Skip to content

 Questions we get about self-esteem support.

-Common questions about self-esteem therapy, what to expect, and how to get started.
+Common questions about working on self-esteem online, what to expect, and how to get started.
+Something not covered here?
+Reach out and we'll get back to you.

 Contact us

-It's never too late.
+It's not too late.
 Many clients have carried these patterns since childhood.
-The fact that they've been there a long time doesn't mean they're permanent — it just means they've been unchallenged.
+The fact that they've been around a long time just means they've been running unchallenged.
+That's exactly what therapy aims to address.

-That's perfectly normal.
-Many people just know something feels 'off' without being able to name it.
-Your practitioner will help you make sense of what's going on — that's what they're trained to do.
+That's completely normal.
+Most people start therapy knowing something feels off, without being able to name it clearly.
+Your practitioner will help you make sense of what's going on.
+You don't need to arrive with all the answers.